651-696-6866 (fax )

 - See additional policy details below.

 An example of how an outside scholarship would affect an existing financial aid package is shown below.
-In this example, the student has chosen to use the outside scholarship to reduce loans rather than student employment.

 Financial Aid Package